Mandatory Palestine: 1930s: Arab armed insurgency

-In 1930, Sheikh Izz ad-Din al-Qassam arrived in Palestine from Syria and organized and established the Black Hand, an anti-Zionist and anti-British militant organization.
+In 1930, Sheikh Izz ad-Din al-Qassam arrived in Palestine from Syria, then part of the French-ruled Mandate for Syria and the Lebanon, and organised and established the Black Hand, an anti-Zionist and anti-British militant organisation.
 He recruited and arranged military training for peasants, and by 1935 he had enlisted between 200 and 800 men.
-They used bombs and firearms against Zionist settlers and vandalized settlers' orchards and British-built railway lines.
-In November 1935, two of his men engaged in a firefight with a Palestine police patrol hunting fruit thieves and a policeman was killed.
-Following the incident, British police launched a search and surrounded al-Qassam in a cave near Ya'bad.
+They used bombs and firearms against Zionist settlers and vandalised settlers' orchards and British-built railway lines.
+In November 1935, two of his men engaged in a firefight with a Palestine Police patrol hunting fruit thieves and a policeman was killed.
+Following the incident, British colonial police launched a search and surrounded al-Qassam in a cave near Ya'bad.
 In the ensuing battle, al-Qassam was killed.

 The Arab revolt

 The death of al-Qassam on 20 November 1935 generated widespread outrage in the Arab community.
 Huge crowds accompanied Qassam's body to his grave in Haifa.
 A few months later, in April 1936, the Arab national general strike broke out.
 The strike lasted until October 1936, instigated by the Arab Higher Committee, headed by Amin al-Husseini.
 During the summer of that year, thousands of Jewish-farmed acres and orchards were destroyed.
 Jewish civilians were attacked and killed, and some Jewish communities, such as those in Beisan (Beit She'an) and Acre, fled to safer areas.
 The violence abated for about a year while the British sent the Peel Commission to investigate.

 During the first stages of the Arab Revolt, due to rivalry between the clans of al-Husseini and Nashashibi among the Palestinian Arabs, Raghib Nashashibi was forced to flee to Egypt after several assassination attempts ordered by Amin al-Husseini.

 After the Arab rejection of the Peel Commission recommendation, the revolt resumed in autumn 1937.
 Over the next 18 months, the British lost Nablus and Hebron.
 British forces, supported by 6,000 armed Jewish auxiliary police, suppressed the widespread riots with overwhelming force.
-The British officer Charles Orde Wingate (who supported a Zionist revival for religious reasons) organised Special Night Squads composed of British soldiers and Jewish volunteers such as Yigal Alon, which "scored significant successes against the Arab rebels in the lower Galilee and in the Jezreel valley" by conducting raids on Arab villages.
-The Jewish militia Irgun used violence also against Arab civilians as "retaliatory acts", attacking marketplaces and buses.
+The British officer Charles Orde Wingate (who supported a Zionist revival for religious reasons) organised Special Night Squads of British soldiers and Jewish volunteers such as Yigal Allon; these "scored significant successes against the Arab rebels in the lower Galilee and in the Jezreel valley" by conducting raids on Arab villages.
+Irgun, a Jewish militia group, used violence also against Arab civilians as "retaliatory acts", attacking marketplaces and buses.